tm3023/Bitcoin-UKF/README.md

 ## Background

 This project was developed as a personal research exercise in applying state-space methods to cryptocurrency markets.
 The identifiability problem and its dual-observation resolution are discussed in detail in the accompanying notebook.
 The GARCH benchmark and Student-t filter comparison provide quantitative context for the UKF's performance relative to established alternatives.
-The mean-reversion backtest in Part 2 is a natural extension: the UKF's latent states are candidate alpha signals, and this section evaluates that hypothesis on live out-of-sample data.
+The mean-reversion backtest in Part 2 is a natural extension: the UKF's latent states are candidate alpha signals and this section evaluates that hypothesis on out-of-sample data.